CliffS/magrathea-api/README.md

 routine will return `undef`.
 It will croak on any other error from Magrathea.

+### emergency\_info

+### deactivate

+Passed a number as a string or a [Phone::Number](https://metacpan.org/pod/Phone::Number), this deactivates the number.

+### reactivate

+Reactivates a number that has previously been deactivated.

+### list

+This should be passed a prefix and possibly a quantity (defaulting to 10.
+It will return a sorted random list of available numbers matching the prefix.
+These are returned as an array (or an arrayref) of [Phone::Number](https://metacpan.org/pod/Phone::Number).
+None  of the numbers is allocated by this method.

+If none are available, the method will return an empty array.

-## allocate10
+## Block Methods

+### block\_allocate

-Passed a prefix, this will allocate and activate a block of 10 numbers.
-You do not need to add the `_` characters.
-If a block can be found, this routine should return an arrayref of ten [Phone::Number](https://metacpan.org/pod/Phone::Number) objects.
-Under odd circumstances, it is possible that fewer than ten numbers will be returned;
+This should be passed a prefix (without any `_` characters) and an optional block size (defaulting to 10).
+It will attempt to allocate and activate a block of numbers.

+If a block can be found, this routine should return an array or arrayref of [Phone::Number](https://metacpan.org/pod/Phone::Number) objects.
+Under odd circumstances, it is possible that fewer than the requested quantity of numbers will be returned;

-If no range is foud is found, this routine will return `undef`.
+If no range is found is found, this routine will return `undef` in scalar context or an empty array in list context.
 It will croak on any other error from Magrathea.

+### block\_info

+This should be passed a number (string or [Phone::Number](https://metacpan.org/pod/Phone::Number)) to check whether that number is part of a block.

+If it is, the size of the block will be returned in scalar context;
+In list context, the response will be an array of all the numbers in that block.

+If it is not a block, this will return `undef` or an empty array.

+### block\_deactivate

+This should be passed the first number in a block.
+It will deactivate and return the block of numbers.

+### block\_reactivate

+This should be passed the first number in a block.
+It will reactivate the block and return the size of the block in scalar context or an array of the numbers in list context.

+If the block is not available, this method will croak.

+In testing, this method has never worked correctly.

+## Service Methods

-## fax2email
+### fax2email

 Sets a number as a fax to email.

     $mt->fax2email($number, $email_address);

-## voice2email
+### voice2email

 Sets a number as a voice to email.

     $mt->voice2email($number, $email_address);

-## sip
+### sip

     $mt->sip($number, $host, [$username, [$inband]]);

 Passed a number and a host, will set an inbound sip link to the international number (minus leading +) @ the host.
-I username is defined, it will be used instead of the number.
+If username is defined, it will be used instead of the number.
 If inband is true, it will force inband DTMF.
 The default is RFC2833 DTMF.

-## iax2

-    $mt->iax2($number, $host, $username, $password);

-## divert
+### divert

     $mt->divert($number, $to_number);

-## deactivate

-Passed a number as a string or a Phone::Number, this deactivate the number.

-## reactivate

-Reactivates a number that has previously been deactivated.

-## status
+### status

 Returns the status for a given number.